1 9 9 4 – 1 9 9 5 (UK)

 Sublimely played by Coogan – a skilled impressionist, as well as a comedian – Alan, was a mighty buffoon, committing faux pas, missing the point, and insulting his guests with outrageous aplomb.

-Living in a budget hotel and working on local radio, he tried in vain to get his TV show recommissioned.
+Living in a budget motel and working on local radio in Norwich, he tried in vain to get his TV show recommissioned.
 Periodic specials and webcasts followed, as did a very funny movie, Alan Partridge: Alpha Papa, in 2013.